jengalas/bwaf-bbw/_programs/leadership-awards-gala.md

       link_text: ''
     text_block: >-
-      The Beverly Willis Architecture Foundation is delighted to invite you to our annual **Bevy Leadership Awards**, on **April 3rd, 2025**, celebrating visionaries and leaders in the built environment.
+      The Beverly Willis Architecture Foundation is delighted to invite you to our annual **Bevy Leadership Awards** on **April 3rd, 2025**, celebrating visionaries and leaders in the built environment.

-      This year, we are reimagining our celebration in a stunning venue: **The Shed**, marking a new chapter in our mission to honor trailblazing women, including our accomplished honorees.
+      This year, we are reimagining our celebration in a stunning venue, **The Shed**, where we will honor trailblazing women, including our 2025 honorees.

       See below for honorees, sponsorship, and ticket information.
 Individual